-- Think before asking “What?”
+3. Think before asking, “What?”

 Many people with hearing loss develop a habit of asking people to repeat, even if they understand.
 Give yourself a moment to comprehend what’s just been said before automatically asking for the speaker to repeat.
 Wearing hearing aids will improve your listening skills and help create positive workplace interactions.

-- Prepare your coworkers
+4. Prepare your coworkers.

 Don’t attempt to hide your hearing loss (or your hearing aids).
 Inform your coworkers about the limitations of your hearing.
 Tell them it’s easier for you if they look at you when speaking and talk slower.
 Answer any questions about your hearing loss truthfully and remember no one is perfect.
-Most people report improvements in work relationships when they use hearing aids
+Most people report improvements in work relationships when they use hearing aids.

-- Avoid conversations in high noise environments
+5. Avoid conversations in high noise environments.

-Along with informing surrounding coworkers about your hearing loss make sure they realize that as ambient noise levels go up your ability to understand goes down.
+Along with informing surrounding coworkers about your hearing loss, make sure they realize that as ambient noise levels go up your ability to understand goes down.
 Let them know you’re willing to move to a quieter location to hear and understand what they have to say.

-Everyone has choices in life to make and living with the consequences of those choices can sometimes be difficult.
+In summary, everyone has choices in life to make and living with the consequences of those choices can sometimes be difficult.
 However, for those with untreated hearing loss, making the choice to get a hearing test and/or hearing aids to help you hear better, will most often lead to a positive impact in your life, your relationships and your workplace as well.